Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Emotional Fluctuations:

 The early days of sobriety, especially the first two weeks, can be an emotional rollercoaster.
-You can easily go from wanting to quit alcohol to craving for more.
+You can easily go from wanting to quit alcohol to craving more.
 During this time, you need all the support you can get - keep in contact with your therapist and have your social support system around you to provide you with the motivation and encouragement you need.
 Remember, this, too, will pass.

 Tips for Staying Sober During a 30-Day Challenge